bazul90/nb/README.md

 Flask MVP

-This is a Flask MVP built using the application factory pattern.
-The project follows a modular structure and is currently at the early development stage (US-01 and US-02).
+This project is a Flask application built using the application factory pattern.
+It is currently at the initial scaffold stage, with core configuration and database setup completed.

 Project Structure
 app/